ros2/design/articles/101_build_tool.md

 #### Build ROS 1 workspaces

 The tool needs to be able to build ROS 1 workspaces which can already be built using `catkin_make_isolated` / `catkin_tools`.
+It is up to the implementation to decide if it only supports the standard CMake workflow or also the *custom devel space concept* of `catkin`.

 #### Build ROS 2 workspaces